-- 1. The statement of net position presents information on all the District's assets, liabilities and deferred inflows/outflows of resources with the difference reported as net position.
-Over time, increases or decreases in net position may serve as a useful indicator of the financial position of the District. - 2.
-The statement of activities presents information showing how the District's net position changed during the year.
+2. The statement of activities presents information showing how the District's net position changed during the year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
 Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods.
 The government-wide financial statements can be found on pages 17 and 18 of this report.

-B. Fund Financial Statements
+A. Fund Financial Statements

 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The District, like other state and local governments, uses fund accounting to ensure compliance with finance-related legal requirements.
-The District has only one fund type: governmental funds.